Farne Islands: Monks and hermits

 Following the dissolution of the monastic cell on the islands, they became the property of the Dean and Chapter of Durham Cathedral, who leased them to various tenants.
 The islands remained a detached part of County Durham until 1844, when the Counties (Detached Parts) Act transferred them to Northumberland.
 In 1861, the islands were sold to Charles Thorp, who was at the time Archdeacon of Durham.
 In 1894, the islands were bought by industrialist William Armstrong, 1st Baron Armstrong.
+In 1923, a meeting of the Natural History Society of Northumberland, Durham and Newcastle upon Tyne made a public appeal for funds to enable the purchase of the Farne Islands and then to hand them over to the National Trust.
 The islands are currently owned by the National Trust.

-Remains still exist of the seventh-century anchorite cell used by Saint Aidan and Saint Cuthbert, as do the remains of a 14th-century chapel associated with the cell.
+Remains still exist of the 7th-century anchorite cell used by Saint Aidan and Saint Cuthbert, as do the remains of a 14th-century chapel associated with the cell.
 Known as St Cuthbert's Chapel, it is described as a "single-cell building of four bays".
 The remains of a second chapel have been incorporated into a later building.

 Grace Darling

 The Farne Islands are associated with the story of Grace Darling and the wreck of the Forfarshire.
-Grace Darling was the daughter of Longstone lighthouse-keeper (one of the islands' lighthouses), William Darling, and on 7 September 1838, when she was aged 22, with her father she rescued nine people from the wreck of the Forfarshire in a strong gale and thick fog, the vessel having run aground on Harcar Rock.
+Grace Darling was the daughter of Longstone lighthouse-keeper (one of the islands' lighthouses) William Darling, and on 7 September 1838, when she was aged 22, with her father she rescued nine people from the wreck of the Forfarshire in a strong gale and thick fog, the vessel having run aground on Harcar Rock.
 The story of the rescue attracted extraordinary attention throughout Britain, and made Grace Darling a heroine who has gone down in British folklore.

 Tourism

-By the eighteenth century, picnics were being held on the Farne Islands.
+By the 18th century, picnics were being held on the Farne Islands.
 A picnic was held in 1778 on Pinnacle Island by Dr Kayne and his house party which consisted of ten persons and one dog.
-The picnic was illustrated by S.H.Grimm who made a drawing of the house party and a separate drawing of the accompanying seven servants enjoying a picnic meal.
+The picnic was illustrated by S. H. Grimm who made a drawing of the house party and a separate drawing of the accompanying seven servants enjoying a picnic meal.

 Today

 The islands have no permanent population, but National Trust rangers live on the islands for nine months of the year, maintaining the site and monitoring wildlife.
 They live in Prior Castell's Tower on the Inner Farne (the largest and closest inshore of the islands), Lighthouse Cottage on Inner Farne and the lighthouse cottage on the Brownsman in the outer group.
-The pele tower was built during the early part of the 1494-1519 tenure of Thomas Castell as Prior of Durham.
+The pele tower was built during the early part of the 1494–1519 tenure of Thomas Castell as Prior of Durham.